Full name Luke William Peter Wells

 Those comments came after his most prolific Championship innings to date: his first Championship double century in 2013.
 It being April, when batsmen are expected to come and go quickly, his stickability on a benign pitch was particularly galling and it being Surrey, there was a bit of chatter as a result.
 Wells resisted for almost nine hours, facing 412 balls across two days, an innings not far short of nine hours; impressive stamina for a 22 year old.
 He even removed Ranji from the records by scoring the highest innings by a Sussex player at The Oval, surpassing his 204 in 1903, a somewhat quicker affair.
 He did not sound sated.
 "Unfortunately I could not carry on from there," he said afterwards.

 Wells began as an opener until Sussex shifted him down to No. 3, a position he hopes will prove only temporary.
-He has regularly been presented as a candidate for the England Performance Programme squad but was still awaiting the call as the 2014 season arrived.
+He has regularly been presented as a candidate for the England Performance Programme squad but he has never made the weight of runs, or made them stylishly enough, to win the call.
+The target of 1,000 first-class runs in a season also remained frustratingly elusive as he fell only 18 runs short in 2014.
 As a batsman designed for long patient innings, his one-day opportunities had by this stage also been limited.

 NBC Denis Compton Award 2011